urbit/urbit/pkg/hs/urbit-uruk/skew.md

 referred to node.

-When a piece of Nock 4K code is compiled, it finds the references to the functions it needs in the subject it is compiled against and stores the tree indexes.
+When a piece of Nock 4K code is compiled, it finds the references to the functions it needs in the subject it is compiled against and emits the tree indexes in the generated code.
 When a piece of Nock code is called, it requires a compatible environment in which to lookup functions that it calls.
 This is at least one pointer indirection and usually many more than one!
 While other systems dispatch functions with either a direct or a single indirect jump, function dispatch in Nock 4K requires multiple indirect jumps.
 Pointer chasing is slow and Nock 4K does a ton of it.

 This is part of the calling convention for Nock 4K: you look up the code you're going to call in your subject (at least one pointer indirection, usually a long